kuryla/ml-peg-omol/contributing.md

 # Contribution workflow and the review process

-This document outlines the best practice, using git and CI, which **must** be followed for all contributions to `ml-peg`.
+This document outlines the best practice, using git and CI, which **must** be followed for all contributions to ML-PEG.
 Also contained are instructions and tips for managing your fork of the project, which will help keep merges clean and avoid many headaches.